The Right Direction

 The Right Direction is a 1916 American comedy silent film directed by E. Mason Hopper, written by Julia Crawford Ivers, and starring Vivian Martin, Colin Chase, Herbert Standing, Alfred Hollingsworth, Billy Mason and Baby Jack White.
 The film was released on December 21, 1916, by Paramount Pictures.

 Plot

-It is a story of a little ragged girl that thinks she can walk to California in order that her little brother will get well.
-The many trials she goes through in getting to California with her four-year-old brother and a ragged dog.
+The film is a story of a girl who thinks she can walk to California so that her brother will get well.
+She goes through many trials getting to California with her four-year-old brother and a dog.